wp-plugins/double-opt-in-for-download/readme.txt

 == Changelog ==

+= 1.1.0 =

 = 1.0.9 =

 12/26/2013

-1. Corrected error that would not allow the widget background color to be changed and to allow ! if important needs to be used.
+1. Fixed widget background and added the ability to add ! to use with important to the widget background form color and form input fields background css fields

 = 1.0.8 =